When your child goes Zero Waste

-She has totally amazed me.
-Package free food purchasing is almost impossible in Scunthorpe, or so I thought.
+She's totally amazed me.
+Package-free food purchasing is almost impossible in Scunthorpe, or so I thought.
 What Anna has made me do is start to think about how to buy food.
-Luckily for us, we run a farm shop where the butchery can provide me with package free meat (we cut meat from whole carcases on the whole) but the temptation is still to serve a customer with a plastic bag.
+Luckily for us, we run a farm shop where the butchery can provide me with package free meat (we cut meat from whole carcases) but the temptation is still to serve a customer with a plastic bag.

 We can get fruit from the wholesalers and do sell fruit and veg in a paper bag (or straight into a shopping bag).
 We gave up giving out plastic bags for life and now provide paper, still with a 5p donation to try and deter more paper use.

 Anna has wiggled her thoughts into my brain.
-Once you start seeing, plastic is being produced and used everywhere.
+Once you start seeing it, plastic is being produced and used everywhere.
 Supermarkets especially are stacked full of it.
-I love a good quality ready meal but the packaging is always non-recyclable and there is too much of it.
+I love a good quality ready meal but the packaging is always non-recyclable and there's just too much of it.